John Government Higher Secondary School

-John Government Higher Secondary School is a school in Viswema, Nagaland providing both High school and Higher secondary school education.
+John Government Higher Secondary School is a school in Viswema in the Indian state of Nagaland providing both high school and higher secondary school education.
 The school is the third oldest school in Nagaland.

 Overview

-John Government Higher Secondary School was established in 1945 and is located in Viswema, Kohima District of Nagaland.
+John Government Higher Secondary School was established in 5 March 1945 by John Angami and is located in Viswema, Kohima District of Nagaland.
 The school consists of grades from 6 to 12 and doesn't have an attached pre-primary section.
 The school library has over 800 books.

 The Viswema Hall is currently under-construction at the site of the school.